Andrew1J/SoftDevWorkshop/24_LAMP/README.md

-# how-to :: CREATE A DIGITAL OCEAN DROPLET WITH UBUNTU AND APACHE
+# how-to :: PROVISION A DIGITAL OCEAN DROPLET AND INSTALL UBUNTU 20.04.3 AND APACHE2.
 ---
 ## Overview
 Guide to creating an ubuntu 20.04 virtual machine ("droplet") and installing Apache2 web server on it.